adebisit/task-management-api/README.md

 ## API Documentation
 Documentations for the API endpoints are available at http://localhost:3000/api/.

+### Websocket (WS)
+The application provides the capability to listen for real-time updates on the tasks database through WebSocket events.
+The following events are supported:

+1. `onTaskAdded`: Triggered when a new task is added to the database.
+2. `onTaskUpdated`: Triggered when an existing task is updated.
+3. `onTaskRemoved`: Triggered when a task is removed from the database.
+These events allow for seamless real-time updates, ensuring that all connected clients remain synchronized with the latest changes in the tasks database.

+You can test these with Postman as it supports socket.io requests

 ## Testing
 Test scripts are currently under development